oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 ## Using Type Assertion

-Most likely, your common use cases for the TypeScript code interacting with external libraries and/or interfaces will be covered with either [built-in type definitions file `lib.d.ts`](https://basarat.gitbooks.io/typescript/docs/types/lib.d.ts.html) or [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a community-created type definitions for most popular JS libraries.
+Most likely, your common use cases for the TypeScript code interacting with external libraries and/or interfaces will be covered with either [built-in type definitions file `lib.d.ts`](https://basarat.gitbooks.io/typescript/docs/types/lib.d.ts.html) or [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a community-created type definition library for the most popular JS libraries.

 In same cases, though, it won't be enough.
-For example, the current definition of a global interface `Window` is apparantly lacking the `MutationObserver` notion.
+For example, the current definition of a global interface `Window` is apparently lacking the `MutationObserver` notion.
 So I had to go for the folowing construction:

 ```typescript
 this.mutationObserver = new (<any>window).MutationObserver(this.checkDiff)